ddev/ddev/docs/users/providers/acquia.md

 ### Acquia Quickstart

-If you have ddev installed, and have an active Acquia account with an active site, you can follow this guide to spin up a acquia project locally.

 1. Get your Acquia API token from your Account Settings->API Tokens.
 2. Make sure your ssh key is authorized on your Acquia account at Account Settings->SSH Keys
 3. `ddev auth ssh` (this typically needs only be done once per ddev session, not every pull.)
-4. Add add an entry to web_environment in ~/.ddev/global_config.yaml with the token:
+4. Add add an entry to web_environment in ~/.ddev/global_config.yaml with the API keys:

    ```yaml
    web_environment: